saramasarone/saramasarone.github.io/README.md

 - Project on Explainable AI: [Communicating high-street bakery sales predictions using counterfactual explanations](https://zenodo.org/record/5562660#.YmLkSS8w2RY) (2021)
 This challenge aimed to help CatsAi better serve their client (a large wholesaler) to estimate bakery orders to reduce waste and under delivery.
 The main tasks were to predict high-street sales based on meteorological factors and apply explainability techniques to effectively communicate their outputs to the client.
-Our research questions we wanted to answer were:
+Research questions we wanted to answer were:

 1. Which features are predictive of sales (i.e. orders placed to the warehouse)?
 2. Powerful predictive models are often difficult to interpret.
 Can we explain which features are important to a business owner?
 (XAI)